Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 }
 ```

-From here, instantiating a WASM program can be implemented as a method on
+From here, instantiating a Wasm program can be implemented as a method on
 `Compiler` which just calls `compile_to_wasm()` and `Program::load()`.

 ```rust